 Evans died before Martinsborough became the county seat in 1774.

-With a charter for Pitt Academy [get more info], 1787 also saw the the beginning of the city’s long interest in education.
+With a charter for Pitt Academy, 1787 also saw the the beginning of the city’s long interest in education.

-During his Southern Tour, President George Washington noted in his diary after visiting in 1791 that Greenville was an “indifferent place” [is there more that can be quoted?] of about 15 families with a large tar and turpentine market.
+During his Southern Tour, President George Washington noted in his diary after visiting in 1791 that Greenville was an “indifferent place” of about 15 families with a large tar and turpentine market.
 Despite having numerous prominent citizens, a shipyard and a jockey club, Greenville’s growth was slow.

 Opening Greenville to the world, the 1830s saw a bridge built over the Tar River and steamboats along it.
 Factories were established manufacturing guns, carriages, cotton gins and silk.
 This growth didn’t continue long though: the next decade, many prominent citizens joined in the mass exodus from North Carolina to the newly opened southern and western territories.